Tents/Canopies/Temporary Membrane Structures

 Tent.
 Any structure, enclosure or shelter, with or without side walls or drops, constructed of fabric or pliable material supported by any manner except by air or contents that it protects.

 Application and Fees.
 Permit applications can be obtained and submitted to the Minneapolis Development Review Office at 250 S. 4th Street, Room 300, Minneapolis, MN 55415.
-Free parking.
+Parking is available.
 All fees must be paid at the time of application.
 Fees: Please refer to the Director’s Fee Schedule available on our website.

 Submission Deadlines.
 Permit application shall be submitted a minimum of five (5) days prior to the date of event in order to avoid additional fees.